 2. Pack your debit card for the trip

-To withdraw money from ATMs, you’ll want a debit card connected to your home bank account.
-Make sure you have enough money in the account.
+You can use your debit card internationally to withdraw money from ATMs.
+You’ll want a debit card connected to your home bank account, and be sure you have enough money in the account.

 Check with your bank to learn if it is a partner with a global ATM network.
 Interbank networks, such as Visa PLUS and Mastercard, Maestro or Cirrus, enable network ATM cardholders to access surcharge-free ATMs abroad.